octanner/cli-core-auth-plugin/README.md

 Manage your app\'s Core-Auth OAuth Client Credentials

 Options:
   --version               Show version number                                                                            [boolean]
   --help                  Show help                                                                                      [boolean]
   --app, -a               An existing app that needs core auth credentials                                               [string] [required]
-  --space, -s           Space to which the app belongs to                                                              [string]
+  --space, -s             Space to which the app belongs to                                                              [string] [required]
-  --redirect_uris, -r   Redirect URIs, URLs that the user will be redirected to upon authenticating                    [string]
+  --post_login_url, -r    Redirect URIs, URLs that the user will be redirected to upon authenticating                    [string]
-  --returnto_uris, -l   Post logout redirect URIs, URLs that the client can redirect a user to after logging out       [string]
+  --post_logout_url, -l   Post logout redirect URIs, URLs that the client can redirect a user to after logging out       [string]
   --type, -t              [WEB|MOBILE|API] which describes the Type of OAUTH Client your app needs                       [string]
   --environment, -e       [qa|stg|prd] describes which Core Auth environment the credentials will be created             [string]
 ```

 ## FUTURE TODOS